muziejus/transverse/index.md

 Königsberg bridges, instead here the narrator gestures at a course of movement.
 Small wonder that Robin, while avoiding her husband, ends up in this distant American end of Paris, reflecting her upcoming disappearance to America with Nora Flood.
-Here, let’s get the audience up to speed about Nightwood, however.
+But, let’s get the audience up to speed about Nightwood, however.

 ---